 Family members and other social support systems play an important part in ensuring youth's success following their reintegration back into the community.
 Understanding family as an important support system, staff will work to identify and overcome potential barriers to reunification.
 The San Bernardino County Probation Department plans to utilize the clinical model of Functional Family Therapy (FFT) to address family engagement.
-These services are led by Department of Behavior Health staff, with Probation Department staff also trained on the use of this modality.
-The model has five major components: engagement, motivation, relational assessment, behavior change and generalization, and each component has its own goals and techniques.
+These services are led by Department of Behavioral Health staff, with Probation staff also trained on the use of this modality.
+The model has five major components: engagement, motivation, relational assessment, behavior change and generalization, and each component have its own goals and techniques.
+Funds will be utilized to assist families with transportation so they can participate if needed, with Social Workers identifying the needs of the family and connecting them with incentives, resources and services based locally in their communities.

 The engagement component focuses on responsiveness to family needs and maintaining a strength-based relational approach.
 The motivation component focuses on the relationship process, separating blame from responsibility while remaining strength-based.
 Relational assessments identify the patterns of interaction within the family to understand the relational "functions" or interpersonal payoffs for individual family members' behaviors.
 This sets the stage for planning in behavior change and generalization, where all interventions are matched to the families' relational functions.
 The goal of behavior change is to improve family functioning and individual skill development.
 The goal of the generalization component is to extend the improvements made during the behavior change component into multiple areas and to plan for future challenges, planning for relapse prevention, and incorporating community systems into the treatment process.

-The program will also work with other county agencies to implement family finding techniques; in many cases youth have extended family and other individuals who care about the youth and can provide support.
+The program will also work with other county agencies to implement family finding techniques; in many cases, youth have extended family and other individuals who care about the youth and can provide support.
 By identifying, developing and maintaining these connections, innovative solutions may arise to ensure a positive future for the youth, both while in the phases and throughout their lives.
 The focus will be on plans that are safe, stable, and lasting with adults who have sufficient skills to provide support and healthy relationships to the youth.
+Additionally, recognizing that transportation can be a challenge as San Bernardino is the geographically the largest county in the United States, transportation officers are available to transport families and mentors to locations to meet with youth if needed.

 There will also be a focus on parenting skills and family reintegration, both in FFT and throughout the program, to strengthen and support as much of the youths family structure as possible.
-This support may include family visitation, including transportation to the program facilities or minor's location, staff who act as a family liaison and volunteers or advocates who assume the role of parent partners and mentors.
+This support includes family visitation, transportation to the program facilities or minors' location, staff who can act as a liaison and volunteers or advocates who assume the role of parent partners and mentors.
 In addition, staff will also be trained in various types of treatment services and approaches, including cultural competencies and trauma-informed care, to ensure an understanding of the cultural and environmental factors, which may affect or affect the youth's individualized rehabilitative plan.